Carpentry Services by Vetted, Insured Local Carpenters

 Indicative pricing — your actual quote will vary

 Hanging an internal door (door supplied) is typically €120–€220.
 Fitting skirting and architrave throughout a 3-bed semi runs €600–€1,200 in labour, plus materials.
 A made-to-measure fitted wardrobe in a 3m bedroom typically lands €1,800–€3,500 fully fitted including doors.
 Kitchen carcassing fit (carcasses delivered flat-pack, doors and tops by others) runs €800–€1,800.
 A new staircase install is €1,800–€4,500 depending on style and timber.
 Decking installs range €120–€220 per square metre fitted.
+Before work starts, insist on a free, no-obligation itemised quote that separates labour, materials, and any groundworks — it keeps the scope clear and avoids surprises at the end.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your carpenter through Jobiit